ahmedrachid/RaspTank/README.md

 <br><br>

 ## Project Content:
-We have succeeded to develop all the parts of this project and participated as a first winning group in the race 🎉. <br>
+We have succeeded to develop all the parts of this project.
+We participated in the race and won it as the first group 🎉. <br>

 This project contains 3 servers which are connected to each other.

 * Main Server